 Kate has enormous respect for the voluntary sector and is a strong believer in capacity building to enable local people and organisations to deliver projects that meet community needs, with knowledge of asset transfer mechanisms and legal structures for facilitating social enterprise.
 A mentor, monitor and expert adviser for the Heritage Lottery Fund, Kate has a detailed knowledge of the priorities and criteria of funding bodies in the heritage and regeneration sectors.
 She has first-hand experience of capital project management, taking pride in delivering ‘to plan, to programme and within budget’.

 Kate is a membership assessor for the Institute of Historic Building Conservation and a Trustee of the Architectural Heritage Fund.
-She currently chairs the Midlands Committee of the Heritage Trust Network.
-She was elected to the National Council of the Association for Industrial Archaeology in September 2015, and represents the Association on the Board of the European network of industrial heritage groups, E-FAITH (European Federation of Associations of Industrial and Technical Heritage).
+She is a member of the Midlands Committee of the Heritage Trust Network.
+She is a Governor of her former school, Manchester High School for Girls, and chairs its Estates Committee.

 - Chris Chadwick, Community engagement and heritage learning specialist

 - Roddie MacLean, Architect and Co-Director of Creative Heritage

 - Roddie MacLean, Mattin MacLean Architects

 - Pete Brown, Pete Brown, Access, Learning & Interpretation